-To determine which of these technologies is best for a particular production line, companies must weigh various factors, including the kind of substrate the codes will be printed on, the production line’s speed, the stability of product and package handling on the line, space availability for installation of the code printer, and purchase and operational costs.
+To determine which of these technologies is best for a particular production line, companies must weigh various factors, including the substrate, line speed, the stability of product and package handling on the line, space availability for installation of the date code printer, and purchase and operational costs.

 Some specific applications for date coders include printing dates on HDPE bottles, coding dates on beverage cans and PET bottles, and date coding on packaged foods.
 Contact a Videojet specialist to identify the right date coding printer for your application.

 The Videojet 1880 CIJ printer builds upon millions of hours of real-world printer data to deliver a digitally-enabled solution that helps to ensure your production line operates without interruption.

 The Videojet 3640 60-Watt CO2 laser marking machine processes complex codes at high speeds and features the industry’s widest mark field.
 The 3640 is ideal for high-volume applications in the pharmaceutical, tobacco and beverage industries.